WVURAIL/dspira/_posts/2022-07-11-SettingUp2HornInterferometer.md

 3. Setting up the horns

    - Assemble 2 horns as would be done for a single horn observation.
-   - For horns with a baseline along the east-west direction, set them parallel to each other, pointing at the same spot in the sky (e.g. the sun when it transits).
+   - For an east-west baseline, align the horns in parallel toward the same sky position (e.g. the transiting Sun).
    - Here are some tips:
      - Sometime before doing interferometry, establish the N-S direction marking the shadow of a vertical pole when the sun transits.
-     - If the horns are to be set up with an E-W baseline, use some sort of large compass or       -square to mark the E-W direction perpendicular to the N-S direction.
+     - For an east-west baseline, use a large compass or square.
+Mark the east-west direction perpendicular to north-south.
 A tape measure or string can be useful for doing this.

 4. Setting up the electrical connections - REFER TO THE PHOTO ABOVE

-   - Data for "Horn A" is collected on the cable that is plugged in to RX1 on the Lime SDR; RX2 is for Horn B.
+   - The cable connected to RX1 on the Lime SDR collects "Horn A" data.
+RX2 collects Horn B data.
-   - Be sure that the 5 V dc transformer for powering the bias-T's is plugged in, and check that the power strip is on.
+   - Plug in the 5 V dc transformer that powers the bias-T's.
+Check that the power strip is on.
    - The "RF"  terminal of each bias-T is connected to the respective RX1 and RX2 on the Lime.
    - The "RF + dc" terminal of each bias-T is connected to the respective LNA.